 In a word, no. Credit scores vary depending on the company providing the score, the data on which the score is based, and the method used to calculate the score.

 In an ideal world, all credit bureaus would have the same information.
-But because not all lenders and creditors report information to each bureau, there may be some discrepancies in your credit report from bureau to bureau.
+But lenders don’t always report information to every bureau, so there will be variations in your credit file — usually minor — from bureau to bureau.